- Software testing is the process of checking that an application behaves as expected under real conditions.

 When a test fails, it's not always obvious why.
 Was it a real bug?
 A broken environment?
 Without clear diagnostics or tooling, teams waste time chasing false positives or miss the real issues entirely.

 Fix: Increase visibility into test runs by logging deeply, isolating test environments, and tracking failure patterns over time.
-Use automatic flake detection to surface unreliable tests early, and equip QA and devs with the tools they need to debut quickly and confidently.
+Use automatic flake detection to surface unreliable tests early, and equip QA and devs with the tools they need to debug quickly and confidently.

 👉 See why ignoring flakes can undermine your entire test strategy—and what to do instead.